ufrn-concprog/py-producerconsumer/README.md

 pdoc ./src -o ./doc
 ```

-This will generate the documentation for all source code files within [`src`](src) into the [`doc`](doc) directory.
+This will generate documentation for all source code files within the [`src`](src) directory into the [`doc`](doc) directory.
 It is also possible to render documentation live with the command

 ```bash
 pdoc ./src
 ```

 This command will result in opening a window in the browser running `pdoc` at a localhost server.
-In this case, the documentation pages will be automatically reloaded upon changes in the source code.
+In this case, the documentation pages will be automatically reloaded whenever changes are made to the source code.